nickpelek/Financial_Consumer_Complaints/README.md

 ### Data Analysis Process (*SQL Queries*)

- >In this section we'll break down the project questions
+ >In this section we'll break down the project questions with SQL queries to find some useful insights.

 - Do consumer complaints have any seasonal patterns?